 Emotional Root Cause Example

 A woman named Sara was having trouble moving forward with things.
 She was drowning with the weight of her responsibilities.
 She was falling further and further behind and couldn’t seem to get traction on her own projects and goals.
 With the help of a trained professional, Sara was able to see that her procrastination was a symptom of being overworked and overwhelmed (the issue).
 And the real problem was that she didn’t feel she was doing enough and didn’t feel loved.
 There was a behavioural pattern that she hadn’t see before, because it was unconscious, that was fulfilling some deeply rooted limiting beliefs around unworthiness and causing her to take on impossible amounts of work and responsibilities.

 I’m going to show you how to pinpoint the Problem you want to change, reveal the Pattern that keeps repeating in your life, and decipher the Purpose of the problem so that you can take action that prevents it from recurring.
-There’s a worksheet that you can use for this over on the Sparks page here.
+There’s a worksheet that you can use for this right here.

 Sara was overworked, overwhelmed, and felt like a hamster on a wheel getting no where fast and was exhausted all the time.
 She was extremely frustrated with herself and her self-esteem was suffering.
 She’d been a high-performer most of her life, and appeared successful to those that knew her, but she was not progressing on the things that really mattered to her and she was burning the candle at both ends.